Getting started with Contextual's Digital Adoption platform (DAP) for Web apps.¶

 This part is completely up to you, but one trick here is that if you click on the part of the tip/popup that you want to edit i.e the content, then the correct section on the side menu will open so that you can edit the content.

-Once you have finished designing your content you will need to make sure that you click done to save the design.
-Done is located bottom right
+Once you have finished designing your content you will need to make sure that you click "save" located bottom right to save the design.

 Once you have created your design you can preview how it will look to your end-user.
 If you have created more than one step you will be able to also preview how the whole flow will look.